 2. Improve Leg Muscle Activation

-You’ll also experience that twisting your back and stretching the hip flexor muscles will greatly help with muscle activation during weight training .
+You’ll also experience that twisting your back and stretching the hip flexor muscles will greatly help with muscle activation during weight training as shown in studies published by Frontiers in Physiology .

 Also Read: Best Stretches for Tight Sore Legs